 Each season and each area is different, and your interests may affect which time of year is best to go.
 Generally, the dry season (May to October in Southern Africa) is considered best for game viewing, because the animals congregate near water sources.
 The bush is dry, the grass trampled down and many trees and shrubs have lost their leaves, so visibility is good.

 That said, the bush is at its most beautiful during the rainy season, from November to April.
 Everything is lush and green.
 Migratory birds return which makes summer the best time for birdwatching.
 Many animals have their young in November and December, when there is an abundance of water and fresh new grass.
 This makes for some excellent game viewing, and the predators also make the most of this season of abundance.
-To find out what to expect in each season, have a look at our safari travel calendars for different areas.
+To find out what to expect in each season, have a look at our African Travel Guide Calendars for different areas.

 Another consideration is what else you plan to do on your trip to Africa.
 If you plan to visit Cape Town or spend some time at the beach, generally the warmer months from September to early May are best for this.
 At Victoria Falls, the Zambian side of the falls is completely dry from around September to November.
 Our travel calendars provide more detail on each season and when to visit.